CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 There are missing parts in the script which you need to complete to get the plot.
 They are marked with "TODO".

-Create the 2D plot for events which pass the relaxed disappearing track tag, the BDT preselection and the PF lepton veto.
+Create the 2D plot for events which pass the relaxed disappearing track tag, the BDT preselection and the ParticleFlow lepton veto.
 Once you have created the plot, you now have to define a signal region and three control regions by putting cuts on dxyVtx and chi2Ndof.
 To do this, we will once again use RGS.

 Write a RGS configuration file, in which you load the following prepared trees for signal and backgrounds:
 ```